kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 1.md

   - Return type should be a Team.
   - Use a @GetMapping annotation to map this method to the "/teams/{id}" pattern.
   - Define a parameter named "id" of type Long annotated with @PathVariable.
-  - Logic: return the result of the teamRepository's findOne() method.
+  - Logic: return the result of the teamRepository's findById(id).get() method.
+(The findById() returns a Java 8 "Optional", and the get() simply returns the actual Team.

 19. Save all work.
 Stop the application if it is already running, and start it again.
 Use [http://localhost:8080/teams](http://localhost:8080/teams) to note the generated ID values for each Team.
 Then use URLs such as  [http://localhost:8080/teams/1](http://localhost:8080/teams/1) or [http://localhost:8080/teams/2](http://localhost:8080/teams/2) to get results for the individual teams.